nigelainscoe/SqlIRR/README.md

 # SqlIRR
-A SQL CLR project that enables IRR (Internal Rate of Return) calculations to be done in SQL Server, helping you to replace those pesky Excel Spreadsheets

 I assume that if you have got here you are looking for a way to calculate IRR from a T-SQL script or stored procedure.
 I also assume you are familiar with SQL Server Database Projects.